 If you notice your parent has lost weight, the first thing you should do is make an appointment with his or her physician.
 In the meantime, ask your parent about his or her eating habits.
 If your parent isn’t eating because cooking is too difficult, consider contacting an in-home care agency.
 A professional caregiver can do grocery shopping and prepare healthy meals for your parent that meet the recommended daily allowances for vitamins, minerals, and calories to ensure optimal health.
 Weight loss needs to be recognized and addressed as soon as possible so your loved one doesn’t develop dehydration or malnutrition.

-In San Antonio, home care providers can benefit aging adults in a variety of ways.
+In San Antonio, in-home care providers can benefit aging adults in a variety of ways.
 From cooking nutritious meals to offering timely medication reminders, the dedicated caregivers at Home Care Assistance are available to help your elderly loved one 24 hours a day, 7 days a week.

 If your parent develops mobility issues and is unable to ambulate or has an unsteady gait, he or she may be at risk for an accident or injury.
 Unsteadiness when walking may prevent your loved one from keeping up with household chores, and it may also make bathing or showering dangerous.
 If limited mobility seems to appear overnight, your loved one should see the doctor right away.
 The doctor can determine if limited mobility is a result of a temporary condition, such as an infection or injury, or related to a permanent or chronic condition, such as arthritis, osteoporosis, brittle bone disease, cardiovascular disease, or poor circulation.
 Mobility issues may also be the result of cognitive deficits, impaired vision, or neurological disorders.